5 Tips When Recontracting Your Business Energy

 3. Understand the different contracting methods

-Fixed-price contracting isn’t the only option: your business may be better suited to a product that allows you to progressively purchase energy in smaller parcels rather than locking in rates all in one go.
+Fixed-price energy contracts aren’t the only option: your business may be better suited to a product that allows you to progressively purchase energy in smaller parcels rather than locking in rates all in one go.
 Again, you can consult with an expert account manager or energy advisor to find the right product to suit you and your business.

-4. Confirm your internal process to agree a new electricity contract
+4. Confirm your internal process before agreeing to a new electricity contract

 Steps to ensure a smooth process flow include: